galexandrade/herodev-io/content/blog/graphql-organizing-your-rest-apis.md

 };
 ```

-It will create three endpoints \`/missions\`, \`/villains/{id}\` and \`/heroes/{id}\` returning some mock data as my goal here if just to focus on the GraphQL part.
+It will create three endpoints `/missions`, `/villains/{id}` and `/heroes/{id}` returning some mock data as my goal here if just to focus on the GraphQL part.
 You can take a look [here](https://github.com/galexandrade/heroes-graphql/blob/master/rest-api-server/index.js) to see the full code.

-Running \`yarn start\` or \`npm start\` you should be able to start the server.
+Running `yarn start` or `npm start` you should be able to start the server and hit those endpoints.

 ## GraphQL Server

-Now that we have our REST API server ready, we need to build our GraphQL server using as data-loader the REST API server we just built.
+Now we have our REST API server ready, we need to build the GraphQL server using as data-loader the endpoints we just built.

-For this have choose to use Apollo but you can use whatever you are more comfortable with.
+I have decided to use [Apollo](http://apollographql.com/) as I am more familiar with it, but you can use whatever you are more comfortable with.

-You can refer [this documentation](https://www.apollographql.com/docs/apollo-server/) if you are not familiar with Apollo.
-Following the how to is pretty straightforward.
+I have created a folder called `graphql-server` and followed the [Apollo start guide](https://www.apollographql.com/docs/apollo-server/getting-started/) to install it there.

-An Apollo server is pretty simple:
+An Apollo server is pretty simple, this is the entry point `index.js`:

 ```javascript
 //index.js